sputnik47/Succ/README.md

 # succ

-I am not responsible for any damages that are recieved from this program.
+I am not responsible for any damages that are caused from this program.
+Use at your own risk.

 -Chandler Bone